Welcome to Tarkath...

 The great houses of Arnesse have remained in power throughout history due in no small part to the leverage granted them by their industrial and economic influence.
 This section details the current state of their affairs in these realms.

 In a land as desolate as Tarkath, options for industry are extremely limited.
 Much of what is acquired in the south is used there.
 From an early time, the Tarkathi have had to focus on quality over quantity to maximize their profits.
-They also have taken advantage of the fact that much of what is made in Tarkath is seen as exotic and exclusive in the north.
+They also have taken advantage of the fact that much of what is made in Tarkath is seen as exclusive in the north.
 Thus, their industry is focused primarily on goods for the wealthy.
 Some of the rarest and most sought after spices are produced in the dry southern climate.
 The Dune Moth, a native of Tarkath produces an extremely soft, lustrous silk that is then woven into some of the finest fabric in the Kingdom.
 Tarkath is also home to the deadly vore spider which, while it’s venom is able to kill a man in a single day.
 Its silk is both tough and supple and vore spider silk can be sown into garments that are extremely hardy and soft.
 Tarkathi masters sew spider silk into fine clothing and make it strong enough to turn a blade.

 Some of the finest and most expensive perfumes in all Arnesse come from the South and it’s said that a scent from Tarkath has a strange, almost magical power to seduce a lover.
 While Tarkath has no vineyards, it brews several unique liquors and beers with the grains that it imports.
 Tarkathi distill a potent draught of liquor called the Blood of the Dragon for its rich red color and firey taste.
 Tarkath is also well known for brewing of all manner of potions, elixirs, and decoctions.
 The finest alchemists in Arnesse are found there and if one is seeking a substance of any kind, there are few better places to look than the South.
 Rumors persist that those who seek less-than-legal goods such as poisons or drugs can find them hidden in secret markets and alleys of Tarkath.